 You might also like…

 Best for: family holidays, golfers, beach fun, fish and chips!

-Located around nine miles from busy Cromer is the pretty Victorian village of Mundesley, where families can enjoy a traditional holiday away from the hustle and bustle.
-Home to one of the finest stretches of blue flag beach along the North Norfolk Coast, the lifeguarded beach here is gently sloping and perfect for paddling.
+Located around nine miles from busy Cromer is the pretty Victorian village of Mundesley, a great destination where families can enjoy a traditional holiday away from the hustle and bustle.
+Home to one of the finest stretches of blue flag beach along the North Norfolk Coast, the lifeguarded beach here is gently sloping and a perfect spot for paddling.

 As well as the beach, there are cliff-top gardens and a traditional promenade, with brightly painted beach huts, to be explored.
-Golfers can enjoy family crazy golf on the seafront, and then retreat to the nine-hole course for a ore serious game.
+Golfers can enjoy the popular activity of crazy golf on the seafront and then retreat to the nine-hole course for a more serious game.

 Mundesley is also home to the world’s smallest maritime museum, located in an original coastguard hut from the 1920s, and several good fish and chip shops!

 Stay at Mundesley Holiday Village for a range of family-friendly accommodation close to the beach.

 Best for: couples, history lovers, dog owners, eating out

 Just along the coast from lively ‘new’ Hunstanton is the smaller and more peaceful village of Old Hunstanton.